 Other options include monthly or quarterly compounding.
 So how exactly does compounding interest work?
 You earn interest on your account for each interval.

-Let’s say you have $5,000 in your savings account that earns a 1% interest rate.
-If your interest only compounded annually (once per year), you’d earn just $5 at the end of the year.
+Let’s say you open a savings account with $5,000 that earns a 1% interest rate.
+If your interest-only compounded annually (once per year), you’d earn just $5 at the end of the year.

 But when the interest on the same account compounds daily, your money starts to earn a bit more.
 Your 1% interest is divided up over every day of the year, technically amounting to 1/365th of a percentage point daily.